sailpoint-oss/sailpoint-cli/cmd/va/collect.md

 Collect files from a remote VA.

-Files are collected over SFTP.
+This command connects directly to the VA over SSH (port 22) and transfers files over SFTP.
+You must have network connectivity to the VA.
+It authenticates as the sailpoint user using the VA password.
 Passwords are provided via the --password (-p) flag or they will be prompted for at runtime.
 Server addresses can be DNS names or IP addresses, and they're provided as arguments, separated by spaces.

 Log Files:
 ```bash